amtep/ck3-tiger/IDEAS.md

 * Many effects and triggers have a target field.
 It almost never makes sense to have who = this or target = this as the target.
 It's worth warning about especially in macros.
 * When using a scripted trigger in an effect, don't just say unknown token.
 Say this is a trigger and it should be in a limit field.
 * Certain script values are referenced in code; check that they are defined and have the right scopes.
+* It should be possible to follow scope definitions through on_actions and events and make sure every scope: reference is one that was set in previous code.

 ## Advice
 * for `current_date >= 1200.1.1` suggest `current_year >= 1200`